$\mathrm{Pin}^-(2)$-monopole invariants: Proofs of thm:genus and cor:genus-cover

 \subsection{The case when $\chi(\Sigma)>0$}

-Here, we point out that, under the assumption of \thmref{thm:genus}, the Euler number of $\Sigma$ cannot be positive: \begin{Proposition} Suppose $(X,\alpha,\Sigma)$ satisfies the assumption of the beginning of \subsecref{subsec:genus}.
-If we suppose the following: \begin{itemize} \item $\chi(\Sigma)>0$, \item $\alpha=[\Sigma] \in H_2(X;l)$ has an infinite order, and \item $\alpha \cdot \alpha=0$, \end{itemize} then the $\Pin^-(2)$-monopole invariants of $(X,c)$ and the Seiberg-Witten invariants of $(\X,\tilde{c})$ are trivial. \end{Proposition} \proof The Seiberg-Witten case is proved by Theorem 1.1.1 in \cite{FC} or Proposition 4.6.5 in \cite{Nicolaescu}.
+Here, we prove that, under the assumption of \thmref{thm:genus}, the Euler characteristic of $\Sigma$ cannot be positive: \begin{Proposition} If $\chi(\Sigma)>0$, then the $\Pin^-(2)$-monopole invariants of $(X,c)$ and the Seiberg-Witten invariants of $(\X,\tilde{c})$ are trivial. \end{Proposition} \proof The Seiberg-Witten case is proved by Theorem 1.1.1 in \cite{FC} or Proposition 4.6.5 in \cite{Nicolaescu}.
 The $\Pin^-(2)$-monopole case is similar.
 Take a tubular neighborhood $N$ of $\Sigma$, and let $Y=\partial N$ and $X_0=\overline{X\setminus N}$.
 Then $Y$ admits a positive scalar curvature metric $g_Y$.
 Decompose $X$ as $X=X_0\cup_YN$.
 For a positive real number $T$, let us insert a cylinder between $X_0$ and $N$ as: